Compiler

 // By default, variables are automatically injected into the generated CSS as CSS variables.

-// You can change this behavior by setting the option bellow to false
+// You can change this behavior by setting the option below to false

 injectVariablesIntoCss: true